 “This project is close to our hearts because our experience is that effective collaboration is key to supporting improvements in education.

 Being a Maths Hub means we can establish a London-wide network for sharing strong teaching and learning practices, supporting better training for teachers in both pedagogy and subject knowledge in these times of rapid, but exciting curriculum reform.

 We are keen to welcome more teachers from different schools, phases, universities and maths associations to take part in the continuing development and design of the curriculum, assessment, and training program.
-Working collaboratively, we will develop resources that will be made available in the Resource Zone of our website, as we invite more schools to take part in this exciting opportunity.
+Working collaboratively, we will develop resources that will be made available via our website, as we invite more schools to take part in this exciting opportunity.
 We will continue to post information about the developments of this programme and our other ongoing projects to allow more schools a chance to engage."

 If you are interested in working with us to help develop a world class education for Maths, please register your interest today and contact Matthew.Bent@londonthamesmathshub.com

 You can view the current training sessions and events that we are hosting by clicking here.

 Do you have Twitter?
 Follow us on @MathsHub_LT